Mordialloc Aboriginal Reserve: Protectorate

 William Thomas had been appointed Guardian of the Yarra and Western Port tribes of in 1850, having been Assistant Protector since 1837, and since 1853 was to have regularly supplied them blankets and food, a task he delegated in Mordialloc to a local squatter Mr A. V. Macdonald.
 Thomas assured the Select Committee of the health of the Boonwurrung people and of their fondness for the Mordialloc Aboriginal Reserve, saying: "...as far as the necessities of life are concerned...
 They want for nothing."

 The area was not, however, for their exclusive use; in the Victorian Legislative Council sitting of October 1858 correspondence was tabled complaining that fishermen at Mordialloc were being charged "about £6 per annum...for tenting on the sands at Mordialloc...in a reserve of land from the Crown for the aborigines..." and in 1861 the reserve was incorporated in the Farmers' Common of 7960 acre.

-After widespread reporting that year of the coroner's inquest into the death of indigenous woman Betsy and her newborn infant due to exposure and malnourishment aroused some outrage, George Harris Warren was appointed in March 1862 to be 'honorary correspondent' at Mordialloc, reporting on the distribution of food and supplies, to the Central Board for Watching over the Interests of the Aborigines that had been established in 1860.
+After widespread reporting that year of the coroner's inquest into the death of indigenous woman Betsy and her newborn infant due to exposure and malnourishment aroused some outrage, George Harris Warren was appointed in March 1862 to be "honorary correspondent" at Mordialloc, reporting on the distribution of food and supplies to the Central Board for Watching over the Interests of the Aborigines that had been established in 1860.

-The number of Aboriginal Australians in reserves in Victoria was estimated by the Board on 31 May 1869 to be 1,834, of which 26 were in Mordialloc.
+The number of Aboriginal Australians in reserves in Victoria was estimated by the Board on 31 May 1869 to be 1,834, of whom 26 were in Mordialloc.
 In a dream of his totem the koala, song man Kubaru of the Bunerong Mordialloc tribe envisaged a great disaster to his people, "All gone dead."
 Nancy and Jimmy Dunbar died in 1877, the last Bunurong people from the Mordialloc camp.

 In 1878 the Minister of Lands, in deciding on the application by George Langridge for 10 acre at Mordialloc "believed to have been reserved for an aboriginal reserve", denied that the Lands department had ever allocated it to such purpose.